Adopted: March 1999

-Membership: The Senate of the Department of Psychology shall consist of the faculty constituency of the Department, four representatives of the graduate constituency, and four representatives of the undergraduate constituency, all with voting membership, and the Assistant to the Chair, without vote.
+Membership: The Senate of the Department of Psychology shall consist of the faculty constituency of the Department, four representatives of the graduate constituency, four representatives of the undergraduate constituency, and the Assistant to the Chair.
 Student representatives shall be elected for one-year terms beginning in September by the respective student constituencies in an election conducted by the Department Senate.

-Faculty: The faculty constituency of the Department of Psychology shall consist of all full-time Members of the academic staff of the university (both ladder faculty and clinical faculty to include those employed under lecturer title) who hold Professorial rank in the Department of Psychology, and who contribute 50% or more.
+Faculty: The faculty constituency of the Department of Psychology shall consist of all full-time Members of the academic staff of the university (ladder faculty, clinical/teaching faculty to include those employed under lecturer title, and senior research scientists) who hold Professorial rank in the Department of Psychology, and who contribute 50% or more.

-Undergraduate Constituency: The undergraduate constituency of the Department of Psychology shall consist of all undergraduate students accepted as majors in the Department.
+Undergraduate Constituency: The undergraduate constituency of the Department of Psychology shall consist of all undergraduate students who are majors or minors in the Department.